bartbes/Class-Commons/README.md

 	tree:grow() --> Is a big tree now! tree:chop() --> I am no tree, I am an ent!

-### Considerations ###
-Nothing is set in stone yet, not the function name, not the function syntax, and even the features have only been determined to an extent.
-Following is a list of things to be resolved:

-* What is the function name going to be?
-* For inheritance, do we pass the class by-value or by-name?
-* Are names fixed, stored internally and enforced, or just there to satisfy underlying libraries?
-* Are names left out and 'faked' by the wrapper?
-* What's the name of the constructor?

 ## Participating libraries ##
 * [SECS][]
 * [Slither][]